 The creek leads you around redwoods and back to a large rock and tree canyon with water dropping down.
 WE FOUND THE POMO CANYON WATERFALL!
 Or at least where it would be if we had a huge rainfall.
 It was just a trickle while were there and am not sure how you would get back there if it were flowing really good as you need to rock hop across the creek.
 The hubs and I spent some time admiring the really tall rock slide that hid water falling before we headed back out of Pomo Campground.

 Climbing back out of Pomo Canyon took us some time and feeling adventurous we took the Red Hill Trail up to the top of the park.
-We hiked through one last stand of trees and reached open grassland with 360 degree views of the Sonoma Coast, Pomo Canyon, Willow Creek, Jenner and the Russian River.
-It was so unebelievably gorgeous to see Sonoma County in all her glory!
+We hiked through one last stand of trees and reached open grassland with 360-degree views of the Sonoma Coast, Pomo Canyon, Willow Creek, Jenner, and the Russian River.
+It was so unbelievably gorgeous to see Sonoma County in all her glory!
 The views kept us company as we took the single track trail and wound our way back down to Pomo Canyon Trail.
 We started to see more people out on the trails.
-Bummer for them they missed the fog filled valleys and gorgeous sunrise but so great to see others enjoy something we love so much.
+Bummer for them they missed the fog-filled valleys and gorgeous sunrise but so great to see others enjoy something we love so much.

-As usual we try and find a place to have lunch after our hikes.
-We were planning on stopping in Jenner at the little cafe but there was no parking so we stopped in to Duncans Mills and at at Cape Fear.
+As usual, we try and find a place to have lunch after our hikes.
+We were planning on stopping in Jenner at the little cafe but there was no parking so we stopped into Duncans Mills and at Cape Fear.
 The hubs taunted me with his amazing looking eggs benedict so I made him go shopping for a beach blanket in the fair trade store after lunch. 🙂

-Parking=free, pit toilet in the parking lot, 50% sun, 7.6, 1,000 ft elevation gain/loss, no dogs.
-Nearest food is Bodega to the south or Jenner and Duncans Mills to the north.
+Parking=free, pit toilet in the parking lot, 50% sun, 7.6, 1,000 ft elevation gain/loss, moderate hike, no dogs.
+The nearest food is Bodega to the south or Jenner and Duncans Mills to the north.
 No maps needed as it is either a balloon hike or out and back.